 As indicated above, spouses can agree something different within the limits of the applicable law.
 This has to be the case where the matrimonial property regime is the community of acquired property regime, but the spouses agree, in a prenuptial agreement, that a specific immovable property acquired by one of them prior to the marriage (for example, a family home) will become a jointly owned property after the marriage because they want both of them to be responsible for the respective mortgage

-In terms of formal requirements, the prenuptial agreement must take the form of an authentic document drawn up before a notary (public deed) or a declaration made before a registrar (Article 1710 of the Civil Code and Articles 189 to 191 of the Civil Register Code (Código do Registo Civil)).
+In terms of formal requirements, the prenuptial agreement must take the form of an authentic document drawn up before a notary (public deed) or a statement made before a registrar (Article 1710 of the Civil Code and Articles 189 to 191 of the Civil Register Code (Código do Registo Civil)).

 As a rule, the prenuptial agreement must be concluded before the marriage.
 In accordance with Article 1714 of the Civil Code, the prenuptial agreement and the matrimonial property regime cannot be changed after the marriage, except as otherwise provided by Article 1715 of the Civil Code.